 dispatcher The dispatcher used to interface between this timer and its associated clock.
 When null, the system default dispatcher is used.

 IllegalArgumentException when time is a negative RelativeTime value.

-UnsupportedOperationException when the timer functionality cannot be supported using the given clock.
+UnsupportedOperationException when time has a Chronograph81 is not a clock.
 IllegalAssignmentError when this Timer cannot hold references to handler and clock.

 getClock